 The work of pseudo-Scylax, which was written about the same time as the Timaeus and Critias suggests a Boeotian and Central Greek presence in north-west Africa outside the Pillars, which was by and large forgotten by that stage.
 Heracles was a hero with Boeotian - specifically Theban - connections: his early exploits (as recorded by pseudo-Apollodorus) include bedding the fifty daughters of the king of Thespiae and the defeat of Erginus, the king of Minyan Orchomenus, who held Thebes under subjection.
 He was also associated with other regions of Central Greece, most notably Doris, from whence came his descendants to the Peloponnese (with the aid of the Theban Theras), while his death was localised on Mount Oeta.
 Thus, perhaps these obscure settlers were responsible for plotting the exploits of Herakles on the map of the furthest west.

-Evidently.
-Anyway, shortly after Hecataeus, the poet Pindar makes use of the concept of the Pillars as a species of liminal boundary, separating the known and orderly world of the Mediterranean from the domain of sea monsters beyond in three of his odes, while a fourth uses "Gadeira" in a similar sense: -
+Shortly after Hecataeus, the poet Pindar makes use of the concept of the Pillars as a species of liminal boundary, separating the known and orderly world of the Mediterranean from the domain of sea monsters beyond in three of his odes, while a fourth uses "Gadeira" in a similar sense: -

 If water is best and gold is the most honored of all possessions, so now Theron reaches the farthest point by his own native excellence; he touches the pillars of Heracles.
 Beyond that the wise cannot set foot; nor can the unskilled set foot beyond that.
 I will not pursue it; I would be a fool.